CityofToronto/bdit_data-sources/volumes/vds/readme.md

 5 Lanes |	24.0%	| 28.5% | 	22.7%  | 19.9%	| 4.9%  |

 ## vds.raw_vdsvehicledata
-This table contains individual vehicle detections from ITSC public.vdsvehicledata for `division_id = 2`.
+This table contains individual vehicle detection events for pulled from ITSC `public.vdsvehicledata`.
-- There was some data for other divisions in ITS Central that appeared blank (possible configuration issue).
+- Only contains data for `division_id = 2`.
+There was some data for other divisions in ITS Central that appeared blank (possible configuration issue).
 - This data can be useful to identify highway speeds and vehicle type mix (from length column).
 - Note that counts derived from this dataset do not align with the binned data of `raw_vdsdata`.
 That dataset is presumed to be more accurate for the purpose of counting vehicles.
 - This table is partitioned on year and then month which should result in faster querying when making effective use of filters on the `dt` column.